Australian Food Safety Information Council: Eggs

-Chicken

-A 2012 chicken meat study found 60% of home cooks were at risk of food poisoning by washing whole poultry before it was cooked, which can spread bacteria around the kitchen.
-A further 16% of those surveyed incorrectly tasted chicken to see if it was cooked properly rather than using a safe meat thermometer.

-Date marking and cooking/storage instructions

-A 2013 labelling survey found that 55% of those surveyed always read and comply with 'use by' dates and 45% always read and comply with ‘best before’ dates.
-Only a third (33%) of people always read and comply with storage instructions and 14% always read and comply with cooking instructions.

 Lunch boxes

 A 2012 lunchbox survey found almost 80 percent of adults take a packed lunch to work, yet many fail to make sure it's kept cool.
 About 17 percent admitted they made no effort to put their lunch in a fridge at work, and 29 per cent don't put them in coolers even if they're working outside.

 Food safety risks

 An October 2015 national Australian survey by OmniPoll for Australian Food Safety Week found that 71% of those Australians surveyed blamed pasteurized milk for food poisoning while 83% identified raw egg dishes as a problem and 12% even considered raw egg dishes unlikely to be a risk.
 The survey found that most people correctly recognised that chicken (95%), minced meat (90%) and seafood (96%) were food poisoning risks if not handled properly.

 Cooking temperatures for riskier foods

 An October 2016 national Australian survey by OmniPoll for Australian Food Safety Week 2017 showed that 70% of those surveyed reported that they didn't know the safe cooking temperature for foods high-risk foods such as hamburgers, sausages and poultry.
 Of those that reported they did know the correct temperature, most were wrong with 15% saying below the safe temperature of 75 °C and 9% stating it should be 100 °C or more.